-But understanding HIV and how to prevent the risk of exposure is critical to a safe and healthy relationship.
+Just because someone is living with HIV doesn’t mean they expect their partner to be an expert on it.
+But understanding HIV and how to prevent exposure is critical to maintaining a safe and healthy relationship.

 A healthy relationship can include: